ACH at Lithic

 ACH Return Reasons

 When an ACH origination is returned by either the receiving bank or the receiver, Lithic also receives a reason return code that describes the reason for the return.
-These codes are set by NACHA, the governing body that sets rules for the ACH network and ensures participants are in compliance with these rules.
-The codes are periodically updated by NACHA.
+These codes are also maintained by NACHA,

 The table below lists the most common return reason codes, a description of each code, the types of bank accounts that can submit this return, and how many days the receiving bank / the receiver has to submit the return